Here are some Action Items to get us started with INFO 200.

 - Also, please take a look at our Guide to WordPress for Students if you haven’t already.

-Head over to our “Break the Ice” tribe and join.
-Then share your musical favorites!
-You will also find two other ready-made tribes to join on our site: Ask a Question and Course Site Help.
-The Tribes feature of our site allows any member to create a group for folks of similar interest.
+Head over to our “Icebreaker” group, join and share!
+You will also find other ready-made groups to join including Course Site Help.
+The Groups feature of our site allows any member to create a group for folks of similar interest.
 Try it out!
-Also, please join this tribe, where we will be discussing your community choices.

-Also — Please email me directly at firstname.lastname@example.org if you have questions.
+Also — Please email me directly at email@example.com if you have questions.
+Or private message me on this site.
 Canvas email is not the friendliest for archiving messages, etc IMHO!
-You can also use the message feature at this site.
-But please do not use Canvas.
+Please do not use Canvas for messages to me.